harrison-chong/health-recommender/README.md

 ## Overview

-A project written by derules and chong to learn about building an app.
+A project to learn about building an app.
 The goals of this project are to:

 1. Building an ios app that tracks fitness progress using the Apple Watch workout functionality
 2. The app can import health data from Apple and extract key information for the user